kirandhasade/zomato_data_analysis/README.md

  <img src=graphs_screenshots/Q.11_a_screenshot.png>

 #### Q.11 b) Create a histogram for distribution of votes across United States ?
+- As per the dataset:
 - USA restaurants have higher ratings compared with Indian restaurants, this could indicate a better service in the US.
 - US customers provide ratings more frequently and consistently than Indians.
 <img src=graphs_screenshots/Q.11_b_screenshot.png>

 ### End Note
-90% of observations belong to India.
+-As per the dataset: 90% of observations belong to India.